odo/erlang_slink/Readme.md

 ### Distance function

 In this example above, we used the build-in distance function which calculates the euclidian distance.
 We can also pass our own distance function.
-Say we want to group those who's weight is an even number:
+Say we want to group those who's weight is an even or uneven number:

 ```erlang
 3> Dist = fun([_, W1], [_, W2]) -> case W1 rem 2 == W2 rem 2 of true -> 0; false -> 1 end end.